jacob-carlborg/blog/macos_cocoa_d.md

 @end
 ```

-The `oneway` attribute in the return type of the `release` method is not
+A protocol is declared with the `@protocol` keyword.
+Otherwise the same syntax
-relevant to this application.
+as for classes is used.

 When writing bindings to the above Objective-C code in D, it would look like this: